-- 14. Any individuals removed from the Register for a period of more than twelve months, but less than three years excluding the current year from the last payment of the Registration Fee, may be re-instated, without undertaking a further Professional Review, provided that the Licensee is satisfied that the individuals have maintained their competence, upon payment of either: - a.
+15. Any individual holding a Principal registration who is removed from the Register for a period of more than twelve months, but less than three years excluding the current year from the last payment of the Registration Fee, may be re-instated, without undertaking a further Professional Review, provided that the Licensee is satisfied that the individual has maintained their competence, upon payment of either:

+- a.
 An Administration Fee, as decided by the Board of the Engineering Council from time to time, plus the Registration Fee for the year that the application for reinstatement is made.
 Such an application for reinstatement shall be made within three years of the last payment of the Registration Fee.
-In such cases, the date of the individual's registration on the Register shall be the reinstatement date, or:
+In such cases, the date of the individual's registration on the Register shall be the reinstatement date, or; - b.
+All outstanding Registration Fees for the period of time the individual was not on the Register.
+Such an application for reinstatement shall be made within three years of the last payment of the Registration Fee.
+In such cases, the date of the individual's registration on the Register shall be the original registration date.